vadimkantorov/fastvideofeat/README.md

 # Notes

 For practical usage, software needs to be modified to save and read features in some binary format, because the overhead on text file reading/writing is huge.

+We've tested **fastvideofeat** only videos encoded in H.264 and MPEG-4.
+Whether motion vectors can be extracted and processed depends completely on FFmpeg's ability to put them into the right structures.
+Last time I've checked it was not working for VP9, for example.
+And in general, video reading depends fully on FFmpeg libraries.

 # License
 MIT